-1. Fleet Telematics Trends 2026: From Tracking to Intelligence
+1. Fleet Telematics Trends 2026: Operational Costs, Tracking, and Intelligence

-According to recent industry research, the top outcome fleet managers pursue is improved asset utilization, reflecting a shift toward using telematics data to drive strategic decisions rather than just track locations.
+According to recent industry research, the top outcome fleet managers pursue is improved asset utilization, reflecting a shift toward using telematics data to drive strategic decisions rather than just track locations, affecting both operational efficiency and cost (Verizon, 2026).

 Modern telematics devices collect a mountain of data: GPS location, speed, idle time, engine diagnostics (DTC codes), fuel use, driver behaviors, PTO usage, and more.
-The challenge for large fleets is no longer data collection, but making sense of it.
+The challenge for large fleets is no longer data collection but using proper fleet technology to make sense of it.

 Managers often lament, “We have the data, but we are not getting the full value out of it.”
 This frustration stems from data silos and lack of context, as telematics alone can’t answer complex operational questions in isolation.